Oscabrera/model-repository/docs/repository-interfaces/IEntityCount.md

 {
     /**
      * Counts the number of records in the database that match the given conditions.
-     *
-     * @param QueryFilters $options
-     * An associative array of conditions to match the records against.
-     *
-     * @return int The number of records that match the conditions.
      */
     public function count(QueryFilters $options): int;
 }